Berklee College of Music: Berklee College of Music (1970–2016)

 The number of international students has grown steadily to 24.2% of total enrollment in 2010 and 28% as of the 2012–2013 academic year.

 Berklee expanded its community outreach efforts in 1991 with the launch of City Music, a program designed to make music instruction available to underserved youth in the Boston area.
-On a more global scale, Berklee partnered with selected music schools around the world to form the Berklee International Network in 1993.
-Another new major, in music therapy, was offered beginning in 1996.
-In 2003, the school began offering classes online through Berkleemusic.com, now called Berklee Online under the leadership of Dave Kusek.
+On a global scale, Berklee partnered with selected music schools around the world to form the Berklee International Network in 1993.
+Other new majors, in Music Business & Management and music therapy, were offered beginning in 1994 and 1996 respectively.
+In 2003, the school began offering classes online through Berkleemusic.com, called Berklee Online under the leadership of Dave Kusek.
 Other curriculum developments included the incorporation of a hip-hop course in 2004.

 In 2004, Lee Eliot Berk stepped down as president of the school his father had founded, and Roger H. Brown was installed as the college's third president.
 Under Brown's leadership the college's enrollment has grown and diversified, admission has become highly selective, and significant increases have occurred in the retention (above 80% in 2016) and graduation rate (above 60% in 2015).
 In 2006, mandolin and banjo were accepted as principal instruments for the first time.
 The college also initiated an Africana Studies program, the Berklee Global Jazz Institute, and an American Roots Music Program.
 In October 2013, Berklee Online launched its online degree programs, and began accepting applications for the Bachelor of Professional Studies in two majors: music production, and music business.
 In January 2014, the college launched the Berklee Institute for Creative Entrepreneurship (Berklee ICE), a new campus center which offers courses, workshops, research and an incubation environment to encourage music businesses startup companies.